 Fireworks safety tips

-Even though fireworks are beautiful and exciting to watch, they can also be potentially dangerous – which could cause damage to your property, or harm your family and pets.
+Even though fireworks are beautiful and exciting to watch, they can also be potentially dangerous.
+Fireworks can cause damage to your property, harm your family or pets.

 - you only buy fireworks from authorised dealers and shops displaying the relevant permits from the South African Police Service (SAPS),

 - you always accompany your children if they want to buy fireworks if they’re younger than 16, and

 - the fireworks are sold in sealed packages, as received from the suppliers.